• Iliad 3 •

 His brother Hector (Greek: «Ἕκτωρ») is not happy to see Paris cowardly recoil and reproaches him, whereupon Paris proposes to let a duel with Menelaus decide over the outcome of the war, as well as the future and stolen fortune of Helen.
 This is accepted by both Achaeans and Trojans, but Menelaus requests that Priam participates in the sacrificial oaths because "his sons are not trustworthy" for securing the agreement.

 As the fihgting parties lay down their weapons and sit around the duelling space, messenger of the gods Iris (Greek: «Ἶρις» here pronounced "Wîris" «Ϝῖρις»), in the form of a beautiful daughter of Priam, calls Helen to the city walls, where she can watch her former and current husbands duel about her.
 Helen's impressive appearance generates comments among the people present and Priam asks her to sit next to him.
 She does so and gives him information about certain leaders of the Greeks when Priam sees them.

 After the sacrificial oaths are performed Paris throws first with the spear, followed by Menelaus.
 Paris misses and Menelaus seems to be winning, when Aphrodite saves Paris' life by enshrouding him in a cloud, carrying him in the chambers with Helen.
 She too is been carried there by Aphrodite (who has assumed the form of a beloved old Spartan slave) though against her will, as she's longing her former husband and life in Sparta.
 Helen reproaches the old woman/Aphrodite and afterwards Paris, for his cowardice but the scene ends... in the nuptial bed.

 After Paris has disappeared and neither Greek nor Trojan seems to know where he is, Agamemnon proclaims his brother Menelaus the winner and demands that Trojans abide by the agreement.

-Both Homer and "Homer" don’t need an introduction, but in case you’d like to refresh your knowledge about his/their life and work, as well as the millennia long battle of this evasive personage, there's enough to read on paper, or online by consulting websites like: the Center for Hellenic Studies of Harvard University (use the search field), Encyclopaedia Britannica, the “Living Poets” website, Wikipedia, Biography.com, or many other places.
+Though Homer doesn’t need an introduction, in case you’d like to refresh your knowledge about his life and work, you can read enough in published books, or online by consulting websites like: the Center for Hellenic Studies of Harvard University (using their search field), Encyclopaedia Britannica, the "Living Poets" website, even Wikipedia, Biography.com, or elsewhere.